bahmanmdd/HDLMF_GIN-GA/docs/README.md

 * You can solve DUE instances with:
   1. ipopt (open source general solver), which is very reliable but slow (recommended for small networks), particularly for larger networks (e.g., Anaheim)
   2. aequilibriae (specialized solver for DUE), which is much faster (recommended for large networks) but less stable, so it might throw unpredictable errors.
 This means with this solver, sometimes you might have to run the code a few times to have a complete dataset.
-* I have gone through the pain and prepared datasets in dgl format (zipped) in "DatasetsDUE".
-Just use them if you don't really need new ones.

 ## Train-test pipeline